Protect Your Investment With Charleston Property Management

 • Property owners must disclose information to renters regarding who is authorized to act on their behalf, like a property management company, in the lease or rental agreement.

-• The law stipulates that there is no limit regarding how much a property owner can charge renters for a security deposit, but there are other security deposit restrictions (Article 3: Section 27-40-410).
+• The law stipulates no limit regarding how much a property owner can charge renters for a security deposit, but there are other security deposit restrictions (Article 3: Section 27-40-410).

 Perform Regular Inspections

-Inspections also give you an in-person look at how renters are treating your property and if they're following the terms of the rental agreement.
-If you don't have time to perform regular inspections, work with a Charleston property management partner to complete this crucial task.
+Inspections also give you an in-person look at how renters treat your property and if they're following the rental agreement terms.
+If you need more time to perform regular inspections, work with property management companies like Charleston Property Management to complete this crucial task.

-Before a renter moves in, it's a good idea to perform an inspection.
-One should also occur at least once during their residency and then again when they move out.
+Before a renter moves in, performing an inspection is a good idea.
+One should also occur at least once during their residency and again when they move out.
 Get into the habit of conducting "drive-by" inspections regularly to determine if you want to renew the resident's rental agreement.

 Human Hand Filling Rental Contract Form With House Model And Key On Desk

-Before performing inspections on your investment property, be sure to:
+Before inspecting your investment property, be sure to:

 Ensure There Is Good Maintenance

 After a renter moves in, the maintenance tasks don't stop: you must complete tasks weekly, seasonally, and annually.
 Leaving this care in the hands of a skilled Charleston property management company can save you the trouble and stress.
-You'll know that landscaping (as needed) is occurring weekly, seasonal maintenance is maintained, and repairs are happening upon request.
+You'll know that landscaping (as needed) occurs weekly, seasonal maintenance is maintained, and repairs are done upon request.

 Routine maintenance generally includes the following examples: